Faculty

 - Profile

-- Chikako Matsushita received her Ph.D in Literature from Nagoya University
+- I received my Ph.D in Literature from Nagoya University in 2007 on narratologies

-in 2007 on narratologies and queer readings of modern American novels.
+and queer readings of modern American novels.
+I am the author of Kuia Monogatariron

-Japan, 2009) and the co-director of Allies (2009).
-She received the 16th
+(Queer Narratologies; Jimbunshoin, Japan, 2009) and the co-director of

-Fukuhara Award for English literature in 2008.
+Allies (2009).
+I received the 16th Fukuhara Award for English literature

 -